I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/compstui/ns-compstui-_propsheetui_info.md

 </ul>
 For information about the meaning of each constant, see the Remarks section of the <a href="..\compstui\nc-compstui-pfnpropsheetui.md">PFNPROPSHEETUI</a> description.

+`hComPropSheet`

+CPSUI-supplied handle to a property sheet <a href="https://msdn.microsoft.com/b4c40c15-df16-4af0-81c8-9e70d26ba598">group parent</a>.
+This handle can be passed to CPSUI's <a href="https://msdn.microsoft.com/library/windows/hardware/ff546207">ComPropSheet</a> function.

+`pfnComPropSheet`

+Address of CPSUI's <a href="https://msdn.microsoft.com/library/windows/hardware/ff546207">ComPropSheet</a> function.

+`lParamInit`

+Value received as the <i>lParam</i> parameter for the associated PFNPROPSHEETUI-typed function, when the function was first called with a <b>Reason</b> of PROPSHEETUI_REASON_INIT.
+For information about what this value can be, see the description of <a href="..\compstui\nc-compstui-pfnpropsheetui.md">PFNPROPSHEETUI</a>.

+This value is supplied by CPSUI, and is valid for all <b>Reason</b> values.

+`UserData`

+Optional, private value or pointer supplied by the associated <a href="..\compstui\nc-compstui-pfnpropsheetui.md">PFNPROPSHEETUI</a>-typed function, initially set to zero by CPSUI.
+If the function stores a value in <b>UserData</b>, then for subsequent calls to the function, the stored value or pointer is unchanged unless changed by the function.

 `Result`

 Result value supplied by the associated <a href="..\compstui\nc-compstui-pfnpropsheetui.md">PFNPROPSHEETUI</a>-typed function, initially set to zero by CPSUI.
 If the function stores a result value in <b>Result</b>, then for subsequent calls to the function, the stored value is unchanged unless changed by the function.

 If the PFNPROPSHEETUI-typed function's address was specified as an argument to <a href="https://msdn.microsoft.com/library/windows/hardware/ff546148">CommonPropertySheetUI</a>, the last value stored in <b>Result</b> is returned to <b>CommonPropertySheetUI</b> in the location pointed to by its <i>pResult</i> argument.

-`UserData`

-Optional, private value or pointer supplied by the associated <a href="..\compstui\nc-compstui-pfnpropsheetui.md">PFNPROPSHEETUI</a>-typed function, initially set to zero by CPSUI.
-If the function stores a value in <b>UserData</b>, then for subsequent calls to the function, the stored value or pointer is unchanged unless changed by the function.

-`Version`

-CPSUI-supplied version number of the PROPSHEETUI_INFO structure.
-The current version number is defined by PROPSHEETUI_INFO_VERSION in compstui.h.

 ## Requirements